ExploraMDBR/heart/README.md

 ## <a name="infos"></a>Project additional infos

 ### Project purpose
-*MDBR heart rate* is designed as an installation.
+*Heart rate* is designed as an installation.
 It consists in a totem that features an area where the users place  their hands and a set of led and led stripes.
 The hands area allows the heart sensor to check user heartbeat.
 Three types of leds are displayed
 - leds arranged in the shape of an heart
 - folded led stripes representing vein circulation
 - folded led stripes representing arterial circulation

-*MDBR heart rate* has been part of a thematic exposition of installation about human body and its apparatuses where kids can play with simulation of parts of human body to learn information and to experiment with their own body.
+*Heart rate* has been part of a thematic exposition of installation about human body and its apparatuses where kids can play with simulation of parts of human body to learn information and to experiment with their own body.

 ![Project image](images/example.png)